 High-Intensity Interval Training (known as HIIT) has swept through the fitness world and pulled in nearly every kind of athlete on the way.
 Everyone from bodybuilders to runners to dancers has found value in HIIT.
 Research keeps coming out that supports the far-reaching impacts of this approach to fitness.
 But for those who haven’t yet given HIIT a try, all this hype can make it feel a little intimidating.
-Make no mistake, HIIT will get the blood pumping and the heart racing.
-But it’s very easy to get the hang of and can be adapted to just about any form of cardio or body weight focus.
+Make no mistake, HIIT for beginners will get the blood pumping and the heart racing.
+But HIIT running workout is very easy to get the hang of and can be adapted to just about any form of cardio or body weight focus.

 What is HIIT?

 Fans of HIIT often have their own specific version or versions that they prefer to use, but beginners can rest assured that at its core, HIIT for beginners is easy to use.
 At its most basic, HIIT is nothing more than short bursts of intense exercise with rest periods in between.
 The periods of exercise can be as short as 10 seconds or as long as five minutes.
 Rest periods are either the same length as or shorter than the periods of activity.
 And, for maximum benefit, there should be between three and six periods of intense activity with a rest period between each one.